Your 'Doomscrolling' Breeds Anxiety. Here's How To Stop The Cycle

 Swap 'vicious cycles' for 'virtuous cycles'

-Whether it's ice cream, commencing with friends, sending something funny to a friend — those are the things we should spend more time doing just to build positive emotions in our lives.
+Whether it's ice cream, connecting with friends, sending something funny to a friend — those are the things we should spend more time doing just to build positive emotions in our lives.

-Daniel Hensel and Barrie Hardymon produced and edited the audio for this story.
+Danny Hensel and Barrie Hardymon produced and edited the audio for this story.
 Emma Bowman produced it for the Web.